zcash/zips/drafts/str4d-stratum/draft1.rst

 ``WAIT_TIME`` (int)
   Time in seconds that the miner should wait before reconnecting.

-If ``client.reconnect`` is sent with empty parameters, the miner SHOULD reconnect to the same host and port it is currently connected to.
+If ``client.reconnect`` is sent with an empty parameter array, the miner SHOULD reconnect to the same host and port it is currently connected to.

 ``mining.suggest_target()``